xp44mm/Notebook/F#/Programming with Objects.md

 People often ask if the .net Common Language runtime automatically cleans up resources such as file handles the same way it cleans up memory. while when an object gets garbage collected, it may be finalized, if the object is well implemented, this results in it deallocating any unmanaged resources, closing any outstanding file connections, and releasing any operating system resources. although it’s appropriate to rely on finalization when prototyping, never rely on finalization in code where you’re hitting resource limits.

-For example, let’s say you have a loop where you open files using System.IO.File.OpenRead. if you forget to close the file handles, you may quickly allocate thousands of them. if you’re lucky, the garbage collector may finalize these before you run out of os resources, but if not, one of your File.OpenRead calls will fail with an exception, even if the file exists on disk.
+For example, let’s say you have a loop where you open files using `System.IO.File.OpenRead`. if you forget to close the file handles, you may quickly allocate thousands of them. if you’re lucky, the garbage collector may finalize these before you run out of OS resources, but if not, one of your `File.OpenRead` calls will fail with an exception, even if the file exists on disk.

-Also, be aware of the potential for memory stickiness. this occurs when the .net Common Language runtime is unable to garbage-collect memory even though objects have become unreachable. this happens especially when long-running computations and inactive callbacks hold on to object handles related to the earlier phases of execution of a program. memory stickiness can also lead to objects never being finalized, reinforcing that you shouldn’t rely on finalization to release nonmemory resources. memory profiling tools such as CLRProfiler are indispensable when you’re tracking down memory leaks in production code or long-running applications.
+Also, be aware of the potential for memory stickiness. this occurs when the .net Common Language runtime is unable to garbage-collect memory even though objects have become unreachable. this happens especially when long-running computations and inactive callbacks hold on to object handles related to the earlier phases of execution of a program. memory stickiness can also lead to objects never being finalized, reinforcing that you shouldn’t rely on finalization to release nonmemory resources. memory profiling tools such as `CLRProfiler` are indispensable when you’re tracking down memory leaks in production code or long-running applications.

 ---